Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 The survey will take about 2 hours, and is free of charge.
 This survey is a part of the Government Retrofit Assessment.

-The report and photographs are then uploaded to the CIGA platform for auditing.
+The report and photographs are then uploaded to the IAA platform for auditing.

 Call us on 0800 8 10 10 60 or 07960 799681 or complete our enquiry form.